qmacro/qmacro.github.io/src/posts/2023-03-29-learning-from-community-solutions-on-exercism.md

 | map(.)
 ```

-This gave me what I needed:
+This also gave me an array:

 ```json
 [